 No doubt the authors of these reports and many other adults are genuinely worried about the estrangement of children from outdoor play and independent mobility.
 But society as a whole does not take children's freedom seriously.
 Its statements of concern represent a gesture of hypocrisy on this matter.
 Why?
 Because Western societies actually regard parents who allow their children to pursue an independent outdoor life as irresponsible.
 Indeed, in some cases, parents who permit their child to lead an independent life are actually criminalised.

-Close at hand: parents are increasingly frowned upon for letting children out of arm’s length (Alamy) Take the recent arrest and jailing of Debra Harrell, a South Carolina mother.
+Take the recent arrest and jailing of Debra Harrell, a South Carolina mother.
 Her crime was that she allowed her nine-year-old daughter to play with her friends in the park while she worked.
 The youngster had two days of fun messing around with other children before a busybody adult asked where her mum was.
 When told that her mum was at work, the adult phoned the police, who promptly declared that the girl was abandoned and arrested Harrell.

 Those readers who are tempted to conclude that these miscarriages of justice happen only in the American South and not in our own backyard should take a reality check.
 Look at the recent account of a London mother who sought to cultivate her children's capacity for independence.